FDA Human Medical Product User

 pathways for premarket review of a device include (1) premarket notification (510(k)), (2)

-premarket approval (PMA), and (3) De Novo marketing authorization.
+premarket approval (PMA), and (3) De Novo classification request.
 A device’s regulatory class

-general y dictates the applicable premarket review pathway.
+generally, but not always, dictates the applicable premarket review pathway.32

-remaining class I and class II devices are subject to premarket notification, also known as a
+Unless exempted by statute, class I and class II devices are subject to a premarket notification

-510(k) clearance.
-To receive a 510(k) clearance, a manufacturer must submit certain materials to
+device pursuant to such a submission, a manufacturer must submit certain materials to FDA at

-substantial y equivalent to a device already on the market.
-As of September 30, 2020, 87% of
+substantially equivalent to a device already on the market.
+Class III device manufacturers must

-Class III devices are subject to a premarket approval (PMA) application that includes evidence
+submit to the FDA a premarket approval (PMA) application that includes clinical evidence

 providing reasonable assurance that the device is safe and effective.
 A successful PMA results in